pgalko/BambooAI/README.md

 ## Objective

-The BambooAI library is an experimental, lightweight tool that leverages Large Language Models (LLMs) to make data analysis more intuitive and accessible, even for non-programmers.
-Functioning like a research and data analysis assistant, it enables users to engage in natural language interactions with their data.
-You can supply your own data sets, or let BambooAI find and retrieve the necessary data for you.
-It also integrates Internet searches and an access to external APIs for broader context and utility.
+The BambooAI library is a experimental, lightweigh tool that utilizes Large Language Models (LLMs) to facilitate data analysis, making it more accessible to users, including those without programming expertise.
+It functions as an assistant for research and data analysis, allowing users to interact with their data through natural language.
+Users can supply their own datasets or BambooAI can assist in sourcing the necessary data.
+The tool also integrates internet searches and accesses external APIs to enhance its functionality.

-By understanding your natural language inquiries about a dataset, BambooAI can autonomously generate and execute the relevant Python code for analysis and visualization.
-This allows users to effortlessly extract valuable insights from their data without needing to write complex code or master advanced programming concepts.
-Just input your dataset, pose your questions in plain English, and BambooAI provides answers along with ready-to-use visualizations if requested, to deepen your understanding of the data.
+BambooAI processes natural language queries about datasets and can generate and execute Python code for data analysis and visualization.
+This enables users to derive insights from their data without extensive coding knowledge.
+Users simply input their dataset, ask questions in simple English, and BambooAI provides the answers, along with visualizations if needed, to help understand the data better.

-The primary aim of BambooAI is to enhance, not replace, the capabilities of analysts at every level.
-This library simplifies the processes of data analysis and visualization, thereby streamlining workflows.
-It's designed to be relatively user-friendly, efficient, and adaptable to different users' needs.
-As a supportive tool rather than the central operator, BambooAI empowers users to apply their analytical skills more effectively and boost their productivity.
+BambooAI aims to augment the capabilities of data analysts across all levels.
+It simplifies data analysis and visualization, helping to streamline workflows.
+The library is designed to be user-friendly, efficient, and adaptable to meet various needs.

 ## Preview